In re Sealed Case No. 02-001

 In re: Sealed Case No. 02-001, 310 F.3d 717 (2002), is a per curiam decision by the United States Foreign Intelligence Surveillance Court of Review in which it reviewed restrictions that were placed upon a Foreign Intelligence Surveillance Act (FISA) application by the Foreign Intelligence Surveillance Court (FISC) on May 17, 2002.
 The Court of Review reversed the FISC's restrictions by stating that they "are not required by FISA or the Constitution."
 The opinion represents the first meeting of and first opinion by the Court of Review.
 For the purposes of review, the FISC's modification of the requested application worked as a "denial" and thus gave the Court of Review jurisdiction to take the case.

+Case

 The Court noted that the case raised important questions of statutory interpretation and the constitutionality of provision of FISA.
 In particular, the opinion addressed changes made in the act due to the passage of the Patriot Act.
 The Court addressed these questions in the context of a single request for an order authorizing electronic surveillance made by the government to the FISC.
 The FISC approved the requested order but "imposed certain requirements and limitations" on the government.
 The government appealed to the Court of Review.